mzimmer77/Engineering_4_Notebook/README.md

 [My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/CrashAvoidanceP2.pyy).

 ### Reflection
-I made sure to use canvas fully so I could see the tips that Mr. Miller gave us which proves I am learning.
+I made sure to use Canvas fully so I could see the tips that Mr. Miller gave us which proves I am learning.
 I only really had to add in the LED which I just wired using any of my countdown projects.
 Additionally, I used the if ZAcceleration < 0 so that whenever it flips over the LED turns on using a true false statement.
 I also changed the time.sleep multiple times in order to get the best results which I got at 0.1 seconds.

 &nbsp;